-My main role is to ensure that the organisation can deliver on our strategic aims by securing delivery contracts and grant funding.
+My main role is to ensure that the organisation can deliver on our strategic aims by securing delivery contracts and grant funding, which includes developing and maintaining strong relationships with our clients.
 Luckily, this means I get to manage a fantastic team of very talented people - which certainly makes my job easier.
 I am always trying to challenge my team to try new ideas, pilot new approaches and test new ways of getting people more active.

 I currently project manage two contracts; Active East Herts and Watford Get Active.
 Working in partnership with East Herts Council and the Active East Herts CSN board, I manage the sports development service which engages all residents of the East Herts District into physical activity programmes.
 The Watford Get Active programme is run by Watford Borough Council, and I provide project management support along with consultation to get as many people active in the central ward of Watford

-I currently manage the Green Spaces element of the Active Bucks project, tasked with getting people across the county more physically active via traditional activities such as beginners jogging, flag football and nordic walking.
-This project is funded through Bucks Public Health and delivered in partnership with Leap, the local County Sport & Activity Partnership.
+I am the latest recruit to the team, and currently manage the Older Adult element of the Active Bucks project, tasked with getting people aged 65+ years old across the county more physically active via traditional activities such as gentle exercise, beginners bowls, dance classes and nordic walking.
+This project is funded through Bucks Public Health and delivered on behalf of Leap, the local County Sport & Activity Partnership.

 School Sports Ambassador

 Ian is one of Great Britian's most successful Paralympic Judoka athletes.
 Retiring in 2011, Ian was on course to represent Paralympics GB at his 6th games in London, but due to an injury in training Ian called it a day, bringing to an end an international career spanning 22 years at the top.
 Ian now focusses on motivating and inspiring others to achieve their full potential.

 Disability Sport Ambassador